 LifeSmiles Dental wants to make every visit to the dentist fun for your children because their early impressions of their experiences will last for a lifetime.
 We strive to create a comfortable dental environment that inspires trust!
-Each operatory offers a complete entertainment system to keep your child's attention while they are in our office.

 We have many approaches to your child's dental growth and development and our goal is to head off any potential oral health problems before they occur.
 With the use of routine check-ups, we can ensure that their teeth and gums stay healthy all through their formative years.

 Usually we see your children when they reach 3 years of age, unless you see something that concerns you before that time.
 At age 3, the first experience is designed to be very easy and fun; we give them a ride in the chair and a prize for being a good helper.
 We may or may not even look at their teeth.
 If they are ready and co-operative, we will, but we don't force anything.
 Usually we find that if children go away with a positive experience, they won't be afraid to let us look next time.